A Buyer’s Guide to Quality CBD Products

 What is CBD?

 The abbreviation CBD stands for cannabidiol.
 It is one of 113+ phytocannabinoids found in the hemp plant Cannabis sativa L., a cultivar of Cannabis sativa, the plant also known as marijuana.
 CBD is abundant in the hemp plant but is present in much smaller amounts in the marijuana plant.
-Conversely, the hemp plant contains only trace amounts of THC, and legally must be <.3% THC (dry weight) at harvest to be considered a hemp plant and legally allowed to be formulated into CBD products.
+Conversely, the hemp plant contains only trace amounts of THC and legally must be <.3% THC (dry weight) at harvest to be considered a hemp plant and legally allowed to be formulated into CBD products.
 When ingested, these phytocannabinoids interact with cannabinoid receptors found in the endocannabinoid system, which is responsible for maintaining homeostasis in humans and animals.

 Is it important to know where CBD is grown?

 Yes.
 You want to be sure that the hemp used to make the CBD you buy is 100% U.S. industrial hemp.
 That means it is grown legally under U.S. regulations that are in compliance with the 2018 Farm Bill that removed hemp from its association with marijuana as a Schedule I Controlled Substance.
 But it’s not enough to know where the hemp is derived; it’s also important to know the conditions it’s grown under.
-Reputable CBD sellers will be forthcoming in offering this information, assuring that the hemp plants it uses are non-GMO, U.S. tested, organically-grown where applicable, and come with a Certificate of Analysis.
+Reputable CBD sellers will be forthcoming in offering this information, assuring that the hemp plants they use are non-GMO, U.S. tested, organically-grown where applicable, and come with a Certificate of Analysis.
 CBD shops should place information on their website about where their hemp is grown and/or manufactured.

 Which CBD formulation should I choose?